 - its energy efficiency, environmental impact and what it is doing to help fight climate change

-These are a few examples of the things that fund managers examine when they are looking at how a company is doing in the ESG-stakes.
+These are a few examples of the things that fund managers examine when they are looking at how a company is taking environmental, social and governance factors into consideration.

 Ethical investing explained

 As the name implies, ethical investing is about investing using ethical principles as a guideline.
-Often, it means filtering out certain types of companies and sectors – usually ‘sin stocks’ like weapons manufacturers, tobacco producers, companies involved in animal testing and so on.
+Often, it means filtering out certain types of companies and sectors – usually socially controversial industries like tobacco products and companies involved in animal testing.

 This type of investing depends on an investor’s personal views.
 It gives investors the opportunity to channel their money into companies whose practices and values match their personal beliefs, whether these are environmental, political or religious.

-To sum up, the choice between ESG and ethical investment is a question of how you feel about certain issues and how keen you are to invest ethically for your retirement..
+To sum up, the choice between sustainable and ethical investment is a question of how you feel about certain issues and how keen you are to invest aligning to your beliefs.

 Looking for something else?